-Trojans Wrestling Camp
+Trojans Youth Wrestling

-The camp is run by Anderson High School head wrestling Coach Pat Moore, a former Division 1 wrestler at Auburn.
-He will be assisted by high school wrestlers and parent volunteers.Anderson is a rapidly improving program that finished with a 14-4 dual meet record in 2019.
+The team is directed by Anderson High School head wrestling Coach Pat Moore, a former division 1 wrestler at Auburn.Anderson is a rapidly improving program that finished with a 14-4 dual meet record in 2019.
 The team included 3 District champions and a state qualifier.